ProcessEight/watson-safari/README.md

 - Added a switch to toggle between generating DOT graphs and HTML table
     - For the HTML version, link each line number to the line number of the actual file, otherwise it'll be much harder to interpret what the table is showing

-## Overview
+## How it works

+### Trace filtering

 We are not interested in any third-party libraries, or tools used in the intialisation of the request we're tracing, so these are filtered out by Xdebug.

 The filtering is configured in `xdebug_filter_trace_auto_prepend_file.php`.

-The filtering using a whitelisting approach, so only files in Magento-specific directories are added to the trace file.
+The filtering uses a whitelisting approach, so only files in Magento-specific directories are added to the trace file.